roryprimrose/ModelBuilder/design.md

 aliases like `Age` never fire for `PageCount`), so they never fire for an arbitrary `string` unless the name matches.
 This is where the "realistic data" breadth lives without expanding the type list.

+**Cross-field consistency via scoped values.** Related members of one instance must agree, so the built-in sources share data through `IBuildContext.GetOrAddScopedValue<T>(key, factory)` — a cache whose lifetime is the instance currently being populated (the same lifetime as the sibling scope).
+The first location-style member (`Country`/`State`/`City`/`PostCode`/`Phone`) caches one `Location` row and the rest read it, so an instance never produces an impossible address like `London, New South Wales, India`. `Age` and `DateOfBirth` likewise share one cached age, so the two stay consistent regardless of which member is built first.
+A separate instance elsewhere in the graph gets its own scope and therefore its own location and age.
+This method is also the public extension point: a consumer adding several value sources around a shared data set can have the first source cache a chosen data item under a key and the others read it for coherent, related values.

 **Tier 4 — collections (structural, generator-emitted):**
 `T[]`, `List<T>`, `IList<T>`, `IReadOnlyList<T>`, `IEnumerable<T>`, `ICollection<T>`,
 `IReadOnlyCollection<T>`, `Dictionary<K,V>`, `IDictionary<K,V>`, `IReadOnlyDictionary<K,V>`,